How to Become a Graphic Designer in 8 Simple Steps

 To work as a graphic designer, you’ll need to know how to use design programs from the Adobe Creative Cloud suite and products like the Apple Pencil.
 You’ll also need a reliable computer or tablet, Wi-Fi, and know how to find images, fonts, and create color swatches.
 Having a basic understanding of coding and programming language is helpful as well.

 If you work a traditional job, they might require you to know how to use other software or equipment, but if you work for yourself, you have more autonomy in what you choose.
-And if you’re just starting out, you can use free web-based programs like Canva or PicMonkey to familiarize yourself with the basics of graphic design.
+And if you’re just starting out, you can use web-based programs like Canva or PicMonkey to familiarize yourself with the basics of graphic design.

 If you go to school or receive formal training, you’ll have an easier time getting experience as a graphic designer.
 Your coursework should teach you how to create multiple kinds of images in a variety of different mediums.
 This could include logos, book covers, infographics, or business cards.